Fedstellar: A Platform for Decentralized Federated Learning: Conclusion

 As future work, there remains a multitude of avenues for exploration.
 Further research could expand these evaluations to various data types and network topologies.
 Moreover, additional investigation into the specific performance dynamics of DFL and SDFL could be insightful, particularly in developing techniques for improving its $F_{1} \ score$ without significantly increasing network overhead.
-Other open research challenges include optimizing the federated training process, exploring more robust selection techniques, and using multiple simultaneous aggregators.
+Other open research challenges include optimizing the federated training process, exploring more robust secure techniques, and using multiple simultaneous aggregators.
+In mobility and network dynamics, further investigation could focus on optimizing neighbor selection based on real-time network conditions, such as latency and bandwidth, as well as implementing strategies to identify and isolate malicious nodes that aim to compromise the federated model.
+Additionally, future iterations of the platform could also explore dynamic timeout strategies, adapting in real time to the network conditions and the load on aggregators.
 By addressing these challenges, further progress can be made in advancing the performance and adaptability of Fedstellar.